PhilipVigus/Learning-Notes/web/overview.md

 * Internet - IP(v4 and v6)
 * Link Layer - Ethernet, WiFi

+Communication protocols specify the syntax, semantics and timing issues within their particular domain

 ### Internet Protocol

 This protocol defines how connections work between networked hosts.
 It splits requests and response into multiple packets, but makes no guarantees that an individual packet will arrive (that's what TCP does, which sits on top of IP)